Photon-HDF5/photon-hdf5/docs/writing.rst

     phforge metadata.yaml photon-data-arrays.h5 photon-hdf5-output.hdf5

-Note that the file generate with this minimal metadata, does not contain the :ref:`measurement_specs group <measurement_specs_group>` which is in general necessary for a user to analyze the data.
+Note that the file generated with this minimal metadata, does not contain the :ref:`measurement_specs group <measurement_specs_group>` which is in general necessary for a user to analyze the data.

 The phforge script is available at http://photon-hdf5.github.io/phforge/.
-More examples of metadata files, including non mandatory fields and measurement_specs group, are available at https://github.com/Photon-HDF5/phforge/tree/master/example_data.
+Examples of complete metadata files for all the supported measurement types are available at https://github.com/Photon-HDF5/phforge/tree/master/example_data.

-A complete example of creating Photon-HDF5 files in LabVIEW using phforge can be found at https://github.com/Photon-HDF5/photon-hdf5-labview-write.
+A complete example of creating Photon-HDF5 files in LabVIEW using phforge can be found at https://github.com/Photon-HDF5/photon-hdf5-labview-write (for a MATLAB see next section).

 Please `use the mailing list <https://groups.google.com/forum/#!forum/photon-hdf5>`__ if you have any questions.